buitcj/docs/notes/git_notes.md

 Archive
 =======

-Creates a bbpack/standalone package of a revision or a subset of its files.
+Creates a standalone package (like a bbpack) of a revision or a subset of its files.

 Example: `git archive --format zip --output ./dbsetupfiles.zip HEAD~3:./db/`